learn-co-curriculum/javascript-inheritance-patterns/README.md

 They were both created from the `Rectangle` constructor though.
 What gives?

-### Problems With Constructor Functions and new
+### Constructors Aren't Enough

-Using constructor functions with the `new` keyword is really just a way to force a class-based OOP paradigm onto the prototypal nature of JavsScript, obscuring, and sometimes interfering with, the benefits of using JavaScript in a purely prototypal way.
+Using constructor functions with the `new` keyword is a handy way to create objects, but it can cause problems by obscuring, and sometimes interfering with, the benefits of using JavaScript in a purely prototypal way.
+This is most obvious when we try to inherit from another object and take advantage of the delegation features in the prototype system.

-One of the problems with the constructor function pattern is that it requires the use of `new` to work properly.
-If you forget the `new`, things will go very wrong when you try to use your objects.
-We use the convention of capitalizing the first letter of the function, but that's not foolproof.

-However, the even bigger problem with constructor functions and `new` shows up when we try to inherit from another object and take advantage of the delegation features in the prototype system.

 When an object is created, its prototype is set to the object it was created from.
 In the case of a new object created with the